bineta-io/xen/README.md

 ## 🚀 Installation & Setup

-Xen is built as a Plasmo extension.
-To use it, you'll need to load it as an unpacked extension in your browser.
+Xen is a Plasmo extension.
+To use it, load it as an unpacked extension in your browser.

 1.  **Clone the repository:**
     ```bash